INDICATION

 • If adverse reactions occur, a maximum of two dose reductions are permitted

-Starting dose options
+Starting dose options1

-Starting dose is three LUMAKRAS® (sotorasib) 320mg tablets once daily
+Four LUMAKRAS® (sotorasib) 240mg tablets once daily

-Dose reductions for adverse reactions
+Dose reductions for adverse reactions1

 First Dose Reduction1